 Hop on bus #100 again, and you should reach Gojo-zaka Mae, walk along Shimizu New Way Chawan-zaka that heading towards the iconic (and possibly most recognizable?) temple in Kyoto – Kiyomizu Dera.

 Out of all temples, pagodas, palaces, and historic sites in the ancient city of Kyoto, Kiyomizu-Dera is probably the most famous and recognized attraction.

-The temple also celebrates the seasons and it is one of the best viewing spots of cherry blossoms in spring.
+The temple also celebrates the seasons and it is one of the best viewing spots for cherry blossoms in spring.

 The best place to just take a moment and enjoy the view: I highly recommend sitting down at the Rokkatei and enjoy a bowl of udon and red bean soup as an early lunch (just to avoid the crowd at lunchtime).
 Sitting in the pavilion, a comforting breeze blows down the sakura drops like confetti, landing on your head, and landing on your bowl …. right there, a poetic movie scene right in front of your eyes.

 The temple is connected to three busy shopping streets (or “zakas” in Japanese) – Gojo-zaka, chawan-zaka, and Shimizu New Way, the three paths are filled with gift shops, cafes, and restaurants, and the scenery changes through the seasons.
 Another recommendation is the Okuten tofu place along the Matsubara Dori – a warming bun and tofu soup will warm you up and give you the energy for the walk before dinner 😛 yum yum.